MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-VivaModuleFeaturePolicy.md

 **Note**: This cmdlet is part of a feature that's currently in a closed Private Preview.
 The cmdlet won't work unless your organization is a member of the Private Preview.

 Use the Add-VivaModuleFeaturePolicy cmdlet to add a new access policy for a specific feature in Viva.
-The attributes of the policy are defined using the various parameters of the cmdlet.
+The attributes of the policy are defined using the cmdlet parameters.
 Policies are used to restrict or grant access to the specified feature for specific users, groups, or the entire tenant.
 Note that:

 - You can assign up to 10 policies per feature.
 An additional one policy per feature can be assigned to the entire tenant.
 - Policies assigned to a specific user or group take priority over the policy assigned to the entire tenant when determining whether a feature is enabled.
-In instances where a user has multiple policies assigned for a feature directly as a user or member of a group, the most restrictive policy will apply.
+If a user has multiple policies assigned for a feature (directly as a user or member of a group), the most restrictive policy applies.

 Some features include the option for user controls (user opt out).
 Refer to the feature documentation to see if user controls are available for the feature that you intend to set a policy for.